Spiritualities: Three Contemporary Portrayals of Transcendence and Beliefs

-Within the framework of the long-term project Other Knowledge, we ask the overarching question: “how do we explore the world with other ‘tools’ besides reason?”
-Faith is one of the basic means of knowledge, though it avoids strict rationality.
-The exhibition Spiritualities: Three Contemporary Portrayals of Transcendence and Beliefs focuses on the theme of faith, particularly to the characteristics of individual and collective spiritual experiences.
-Without a doubt, the topic of spirituality offers a myriad of potential interpretations, but the exhibition is radically reduced and schematized: only three works are presented, all of which conceive of faith and spiritual experience from divergent, yet interconnected perspectives.
+Within the framework of the long-term project Other Knowledge, we were asking the overarching question: “how do we explore the world with other ‘tools’ besides reason?”
+Faith is one of the fundamental means of knowledge, though it avoids strict rationality.
+The exhibition Spiritualities: Three Contemporary Portrayals of Transcendence and Beliefs focused on the subject of faith, mainly in terms of the characteristics of individual and collective spiritual experience.
+Although the topic of spirituality doubtlessly offers myriad potential interpretations, the exhibition contended with it through radical reduction and schematization: only three works were presented, all of which approach faith and spiritual experience from divergent, yet interconnected perspectives.

 We can describe spirituality as any experience which brings a person into contact with the divine or in a broader sense as the aspect of humanity that refers to the way individuals seek and express meaning and purpose, and the ways in which they experience their connectedness to the present moment, themselves, others, nature, and the significant or sacred.
 Of course, spirituality is part of religiosity and religion, but we mean a more general concept; because in itself, religion includes not only the spiritual questions around meaning, value, one’s individual and collective place in the world, but also includes truth-seeking and distinguishing between good and evil.
 According to the skeptical definition, “spirituality (from the Latin spiritualis) is based on the dualistic religious concept that in addition to the material, substantial world, there is also a mystical world, beyond the world of matter.
 Spirituality is a personal issue; it means feeling and acting with the knowledge that there is something larger than us, the attempt to connect with this higher, metaphysical level, the desire to enrich one’s soul, find the meaning of life, the right ‘path’, liberate oneself, achieve higher consciousness, transcendence. (…) From a skeptical, scientific point of view, the existence of a spiritual world independent of matter can neither be ruled out by experiment or logic, nor confirmed.
 Belief in the existence of the spiritual world is therefore a question of faith, an irrational affair.”
 Wikipedia tells us that “the significance of spirituality has recently been emphasized by a number of psychological schools, for instance Victor Frankl’s Logotherapy, and in the books of M. Scott Peck, C.S.
 Lewis, Thomas Merton or Anselm Grün.
 On the other hand, ‘spirituality’ often becomes a fashion item and is offered as a means to achieve inner balance, to increase one’s energy or even to strengthen health.
 These can all be side effects of true spirituality, but there are other things at stake, such as the search for meaning, reconciling with oneself, with others, and with the world.
 True spirituality is also a supremely personal task and cannot be bought and sold as a service.”